 The Company accounts for uncertain tax positions in accordance with the provisions of ASC 740.
 When uncertain tax positions exist, the Company recognizes the tax benefit of tax positions to the extent that the benefit would more likely than not be realized assuming examination by the taxing authority.
 The determination as to whether the tax benefit will more likely than not be realized is based upon the technical merits of the tax position as well as consideration of the available facts and circumstances.
-During the year ended December 31, 2021, the Company recorded an increase in the amount of gross unrecognized tax benefits by \$4.7 million.
+During the years ended December 31, 2022 and 2021, the Company recorded increases in the amount of gross unrecognized tax benefits of \$3.1 million and \$4.7 million, respectively.
 The unrecognized tax benefits, if recognized, would not affect the effective income tax rate due to the valuation allowance that currently offsets deferred tax assets.
 The Company does not expect the unrecognized tax benefits to change significantly over the next 12 months.
 The Company would recognize any corresponding interest and penalties associated with its income tax positions in income tax expense.
-There was no income tax interest or penalties incurred for the years ended December 31, 2021 and 2020.
+There was no income tax interest or penalties incurred for the years ended December 31, 2022 and 2021.